 You can easily reach the park in two hours but for safety reasons we suggest taking an extra hour by driving slowly, stopping more and enjoy the drive out to Ba Vi.
 Our route map offers two different routes, which you can easily combine to make a loop and avoid repetition of the route.
-When you arrive in Ba Vi, you homestay or hotel will have a brochure and map of the area.
+When you arrive in Ba Vi, your homestay or hotel will have a brochure and map of the area.

 Ba Vi National Park: Route Map

 We have created the routes in google maps for you already.
 You just have to choose between route 1 or 2 and click navigate.
-We advise you read our suggestions on each route below to make a decision which route will be better suited for you.
+We advise you to read our suggestions on each route below to make a decision on which route will be better suited for you.
 We have also added some important stops and things to see on your drive.
 Click Below!